harrisonlab/phytophthora_fragariae/README.md

         $ProgDir/gff2fasta.pl $Assembly $OutDir/"$Strain"_genes_incl_ORFeffectors.gff3 $OutDir/"$Strain"_genes_incl_ORFeffectors
         # Note - these fasta files have not been validated - do not use
     done
+    echo "Gff created with all RxLRs and ApoplastP hits"

     #With EER discrimination and with ApoplastP
     for GeneGff in $(ls gene_pred/final/*/*/final/final_genes_appended_renamed.gff3)